cecret3350/DEA-Net/README.md

 cd DEA-Net/
 ```

-2. Create a new conda enviroment and install dependencies:
+2. Create a new conda environment and install dependencies:

 ```
 conda create -n pytorch_1_10 python=3.8